The ‘amazing’ piece of tech helping Teesside kids catch up with school work – and play – By Joanne Welford -The Middlesbrough Gazzette

 Catching up with school work – and play – just got interesting for pupils at three Teesside schools.

 For a trio of primaries across Middlesbrough have installed a clever piece of electronic wizardry that manages to combine learning with keeping fit and active all at the same time.
+The system works by converting sports halls into classrooms.

-And teachers are hoping the ISportsWall will help ease their young pupils back to school, filling in the gaps of lessons missed whilst classrooms have been closed through lockdown as well as making up for lost opportunities like sports day.
+Teachers are hoping the ISportsWall will help ease their young pupils back to school, filling in the gaps of lessons missed whilst classrooms have been closed through lockdown as well as making up for lost opportunities like sports day.

 Put simply, the piece of kit is a kind of interactive quiz for pupils and is specially tailored to the curriculum.